wylee/django-local-settings/README.md

 # Local settings for Django projects

+_NOTE: I started this project in October of 2014 when I was working full time on a bunch of Django projects.
+If I had known about TOML at the time, I would have based this on TOML.
+At some point, I plan to add TOML as a supported config file type... unless there's someone out there who's interested in doing that :)_

 This package attempts to solve the problem of handling local settings in Django projects.
 Local settings by definition can't be pre-defined, although perhaps they can have a reasonable default value (mainly useful for development).
 Another class of local settings are *secret* settings; these